Sorry, nothing in cart.

 Avoid consumption of alcohol while taking this medicine.

-HYDROQUIN 200MG should be taken with caution in patients with severe kidney disease.
+MINIRIN 0.1MG should be taken with caution in patients with severe kidney disease.
 Consult your doctor for advice.

 Talk to your doctor, if you are taking,

-Medicines used to treat epilepsy or seizures
+Medicine used to treat depression or epilepsy (fluoxetine, phenytoin)